The Temptation to Leap

 By specifying the end state too precisely, you close doors before you know they exist.

-The letters are the same; only the order shifts.
-And that's the trap — when you fix the destination too tightly, the goal stops opening doors and starts closing them.
-The picture of where you're heading becomes the cell you're heading into.
+When you fix the destination too tightly, the goal stops opening doors and starts closing them.

 The Power of Negation